shopsys/deployment/UPGRADE.md

 - Minor improvements ([#45](https://github.com/shopsys/deployment/pull/45))
   - Containers are pulled only if are not already downloaded
+  - You can now define your custom rabbitmq URL by `RABBITMQ_DOMAIN_HOSTNAME` variable

 ## Upgrade from v4.0.1 to v4.0.2